lifaon74/observables/examples/03-observable-observers-and-pipes.md

 const someObserver = someObservable .pipeThough(filter(_ => ((_ % 2) === 0)))
   .pipeTo(_ => console.log(_));
-// note than 'observable'.onObserved was trigerred even if 'observer' is not activated someObserver.activate();
+// note than 'observable'.onObserved was triggered even if 'observer' is not activated someObserver.activate();
 ```

 **INFO:** As you may see, there is a downside in this example: the *onObserved* and *onUnobserved* are **NOT** handled by `observable`,
 which means that `observer` will remains activated forever and `someObservable` will never receive a *onObserved* and *onUnobserved*.
+It's an issue because we potentially don't free some resources like an aborted xhr request, or a cancelled setInterval.

 A better code would be: